 - Lower-slung furniture in small rooms with the attending increase in air-space is a good idea.

-- It seems counter-intuitive, but using only a few large pieces of furniture in a small room can actually make a that little space seem bigger.
+- It seems counter-intuitive, but using only a few large pieces of furniture in a small room can actually make a that tiny space seem bigger.

 - Can the pieces you need also do Double Duty?
 Look for coffee tables, end tables and nightstands that have built in shelves or drawers.
 Bed frames with storage drawers (known as “captain’s beds) are very useful too.